Bill Lear: Other notable inventions

 Lear developed the 8-track tape music cartridge in 1964.
 Lear's invention was an improvement on the four track Muntz Stereo-Pak tape cartridge, marketed by Earl "Madman" Muntz in California in 1962, itself a version of a 3-track system, Fidelipac.
 The 8-track was a commercial success that provided good audio quality and was easily adapted to vehicle and home use.
 The Lear Jet Stereo 8 Division offered home, auto, and portable versions.
-A popular theory is that Learjets also included an 8-track players.
+A popular theory is that Learjets also included 8-track players.
 In 1965, a partnership between Ford, RCA, and Lear offered the first pre-recorded 8-track music cartridges.
 RCA released the first Stereo 8 Tape Cartridges in September 1965, issuing 175 titles.

 In 1968, Lear started work on a closed circuit steam turbine to power cars and buses.
 He built a transit bus, and converted a Chevrolet Monte Carlo sedan to use this turbine system.
 It used a proprietary working fluid dubbed Learium, possibly a chlorofluorocarbon similar to DuPont Freon.
 A prototype racing car was built to enter the 1969 Indianapolis 500, the Lear Vapordyne.
 The car never entered the race and never ran at competitive speeds.